How to heat up your marketing to match summer temperatures.

 Let’s say your target audience is young adults, 18 to 34.
 Identify the radio stations in your market that play your target demographics’ favorite music.
 For stations targeting young adults, summertime ratings are the highest of the year – offering you a magical opportunity.

-Poll your staff and customers to vote on your community’s “hottest” radio personalities.
-Make sure the choices include stations which DJs who have fun personalities.
-Notify the winning DJ or morning DJ team.
+— Poll your staff and customers to vote on your community’s “hottest” radio personalities at top-rated stations with fun DJs in both morning and afternoon drive-time.

-If you have a large young staff, you might really tune it up a notch – have contests for the “hottest morning show” and for the “hottest afternoon show.”
-If you keep it fun and short, you’ll be rewarded with three minutes of free PR.
+— If you keep it fun and short, you’ll be rewarded with three minutes of free PR.

-Even if you have an older target audience, you can still do this promotion.
-Not to criticize, radio personalities are hams and they appreciate attention.
+Even if you have an older target audience, you can still do this promotion on talk radio.
+Radio personalities are likeable hams and they appreciate attention.

 Incidentally, retail sales can be slow in February, too.
 Valentine’s Day is a perfect occasion to stage a promotion for the “most lovable” DJ.